|Period||1828 - Current|

 On 15 Lunar 1829, the army of Neeth-Theen sacked the Ithengee city Hareldocáno.
 General Eälerómë, commander of the Ithengee Defense Forces deemed the city indefensible versus the vast army approaching it.
 The city was left with only the garrison to defend with most of the city's army and people fleeing southeast to the Ithengee capital.
 The Neeth-Theen then marched southeast towards Séregon.
 Upon nearing this mystical and beautiful capital city, the Horde of Chaos was overcome by the tranquillizing melodies produced by the Maenglórfan.
 Legions of chaos soldiers fell asleep and were then trampled by their own troops before Ushgergoon ordered a retreat.
 The loss of nearly 4,000 horde troops without meeting the blade of the enemy caused Ushgergoon to pull his army back to the tip of the Core Sea.
 The entire army were then ferried back across the Eldorien by Icyke barges and ships.
 This resulted in a major naval battle that became known as the Menethir Crossing.
 Where the Core Sea meets the Eldorien, there are marshes and rivers flowing north.
 This delta is called Menethir.
 During the Horde's crossing, Rûnê frigates inflicted heavy losses on the barges and ships of Icyke.
 Many troop transports went to the depths.
 Oddly enough, very few of the chaos creatures could swim.
 Over one thousand soldiers of the Horde of Chaos were sent to watery graves.

-In the Idân valley, the Batthurâk met the forces of the Flux Pact in well-prepared defensive lines.
+In what the Khazarkar Empire called the Idân Valley, their Batthurâk met the forces of the Flux Pact in well-prepared defensive lines.
 From the hills, cannon and mortar batteries rained iron and fire upon the chaos armies, while Rûnê frigates bombarded them from the Core Sea.
 The strength of Neeth-Theen's army were such that they were able to break through these lines after a week of intense fighting.
 The Icyke army fared much worse, suffering over 15,000 killed due to poor armor and having an army composed of troops of the same caliber as the Khazarkar soldier.

 Siege of Erchinor, Fall of Gilraen